piqueen314/ipython-IDV/README.md

 is included here so all of the products that are required for running drilsdown can be found in one place.

+The ramaddaplugin.jar is an IDV plugin that provides publication services to RAMADDA.
+Likewise, it is included here so all of the products that are required for running drilsdown can be found in one place.